ElijahLuis/rbx-wallstick-current/README.md

 Orientation information is shared between players through `Wallstick.Replication` to keep others in sync.

 ## Demo
-A ready-made place can be found at `demo/playground.rbxl`.
+A ready-made place to test the Wallstick module can be found at `demo/playground.rbxl`.
-You can open this file directly in Roblox Studio after running `wally install`.
-Alternatively build your own place with Rojo using the command above or start a live session with `rojo serve`.

-### Demo Videos
+You can also find videos created by EgoMoose which shows how it works:
 Example 1: https://github.com/user-attachments/assets/bd4efde2-9323-4db1-896c-6407263e458e
 Example 2: https://github.com/user-attachments/assets/2a0478de-6e1f-4676-b778-9709b9e3f18f
 Example 3: https://github.com/user-attachments/assets/c6d9a53d-f6c2-4924-9286-728e21b92ee8